kennygrant/bestiary/structs.md

 Go eschews inheritance in favour of composition.
 If you're accustomed to building large hierarchies of types as a way of organising your data, you might find this jarring at first.
 Go interfaces provide polymorphism, so if your function needs something which barks, it simply asks for a Barker.
 Go embedding provides composition, so if your Barker needs to Yap as well, it can embed a struct to do so.
 Go provides tools which solve the same problems as inheritance, without most of the downsides.
 You may find you need it less than you think.

+Many developers coming to go from more complex OOP languages start by trying to reintroduce inheritance by using embedding.
+This will lead to frustration, because embedding does not work in the same way as inheritance, by design.

 ## Composition is not inheritance

 Composition can do some of the same things as inheritance, but it is not the same.
 Inheritance was deliberately left out of Go, so don't try to recreate it by the back door.
 If you find yourself frustrated that your structs are not able to adjust the fields of their embedder, you're not really composing functionality.
 Always try to go for the simplest solution first, and only use composition if you definitely need to share behaviour between two different structs.